Eben60/Unitful.jl/docs/src/defaultunits.md

 Unitful.rps
 ```

 Revolutions per second, a unit of rotational speed, defined as 2π rad / s.

-Dimension: 𝐓^-1.

-See Also: `Unitful.rad`, `Unitful.s`.

 ### HField